 First fixture of Serie A?s second half: Lazio plays Sambenedettese away.
 As usual, the train reaches the station.
 Lazio supporters form a procession, with the Irriducibili banner leading ahead, something never seen before!
-The all day is characterised by incidents and violent riots between Lazio ultras, Sambenedettese fans and police.
+The all day is characterised by incidents and violent riots between Lazio ultras, Sambenedettese fans and police, they caught the whole thing in their video cameras with their special edition police body camera and have all the recording on it.
 The media will dedicate lots of pages to what happened; the newspaper ?La Repubblica? will also publish a picture of the Irriducibili procession that day, an image that will remain the symbol of those years and deserved to be reproduced on the Irriducibili headquarters wall, in via Bossi.

 Other newspapers, however, had already anticipated ?La Repubblica?, unleashing their pens to create the new monster, capable of overthrowing the preconstituted order: the new barbarians, ?loose dogs?, and so on and so forth.
 Even the local TV networks attacked us, favoring the Eagles Supporters.
 Our reply comes soon.

 Lazio ?
 Messina.
 As the match start we show the banner: ?WE ARE NOT DOGS BECAUSE WE HAVE NO MASTERS.
 WE ARE NOT LOOSE, IRRIDUCIBILI UNITES US? a clear message that doesn?t leave space for any further reply.